IvS-KULeuven/ComboCode/Manual.md

 The Profiler-class objects print a warning when (and where) extrapolation happens with respect to the default coordinate grid (or the range defined by an inputfile).
 This is to avoid unwanted extrapolation.
 Extrapolation also often occurs when the scipy ODE solver tries values slightly beyond the maximum radial point.
 In these situations, the prints are mostly unnecessary, so they can be turned off with the *warn* boolean keyword argument when calling either iterT or calcT.
 Any additional arguments to iterT are passed on to the calcT method.

 ### Profilers
+The <a href="http://robinlombaert.github.io/ComboCode/ComboCode.cc.modeling.profilers.Profiler.Profiler-class.html">Profiler</a> and <a href="http://robinlombaert.github.io/ComboCode/ComboCode.cc.modeling.profilers.Profiler.Profiler2D-class.html">Profiler2D</a> classes provide a flexible tool to perform in-situ function evaluation as well as interpolation of files within a single framework.
+As an example, the ODE solver for the <a href="http://robinlombaert.github.io/ComboCode/ComboCode.cc.modeling.physics.EnergyBalance.html#dTdr">dTdr</a> differential equation has to evaluate the velocity function at the radial points where it wants to solve the equation iteratively.
+However, if the velocity profile is defined from a file, this has to be an interpolation instead.
+Allowing both options in the dTdr method slows things down significantly.
+The Profiler, Profiler2D and their inheriting daughter classes aim to solve this issue.

+In what follows, the base classes as well as all classes inheriting from them are discussed.
+There are classes for 1D function (with one independent variable x) and for 2D functions (with two independent variables).

+#### 1. Profiler and Profiler2D
+When creating a Profiler object, all that is needed is a coordinate grid and a function that can evaluate said grid following a prescription.
+The function can also be an interpolation object, or a function that returns an interpolation object.
+Numerous example functions are given in the modules that contain the classes discussed below.
+New functions can always be added to them.
+Creating a profiler could look something like this:

+    >>> from cc.modeling.profilers import Profiler
+    >>> from cc.tools.numerical import Gridding
+    >>> x = Gridding.makeGrid(1,1000,1000,1)
+    >>> prf = Profiler.Profiler(x=x,func='step',ylow=1,yhigh=2,xstep=500)
+    >>> y = prf.eval()
+    >>> x2 = Gridding.makeGrid(2,2000,100,1)
+    >>> y2 = prf.eval(x=x2)

+In the above example, the function is defined by a string.
+The code looks for the function in the parent module of the class, e.g. for Profiler functions it will look in the Profiler module, for Velocity functions it will look in the Velocity module, etc. If not found, it will always check the <a href="http://robinlombaert.github.io/ComboCode/ComboCode.cc.modeling.profilers.Profiler.html">Profiler module</a> as well, followed by checking the <a href="http://robinlombaert.github.io/ComboCode/ComboCode.cc.tools.io.DataIO.html">DataIO module</a> when reader functions are concerned.
+Of course, a function object itself can be passed.

+The Profiler object will use the input coordinate grid as the standard grid.
+When object's eval method is called without an argument (or with *x == None*), the standard grid is returned (also found as *prf.y*).
+Alternatively, a different grid for *x* can be passed to eval to evaluate at different coordinates.
+If the input grid *x2* contains values outside the standard input coordinate grid *x*, a warning for extrapolation is printed.
+This warning can be turned off by passing **warn=0** to the eval method.

+    >>> from cc.tools.io import DataIO
+    >>> x = Gridding.makeGrid(1,1000,1000,1)
+    >>> prf = Profiler.Profiler(x=x,func=Profiler.interp_file,read_func=DataIO.readCols,itype='spline',ycol=2)
+    >>> y = prf.eval()
+    >>> y2 = prf.eval(x=x2)

+In this example, an interpolation object is returned by the function.
+Profiler.interp_file is the general method to use for reading a file directly, and making use of the interpolation of the file's data when evaluating.
+The standard coordinate grid *x* method is the general

+def interp_file(x=None,read_func=DataIO.readCols,xcol=0,ycol=1,itype='spline',\
+                ikwargs={'ext': 3,'k': 3},*args,**kwargs):
+#### 2. Temperature(Profiler)

+#### 3. Velocity(Profiler)

+#### 4. Opacity(Profiler)

+#### 5. Radiance(Profiler)

+#### 6. Density(Profiler)

+#### 7. Mdot(Profiler) and DustToGas(Profiler)
+The <a href="http://robinlombaert.github.io/ComboCode/ComboCode.cc.modeling.profilers.Mdot.Mdot-class.html">Mdot</a> and <a href="http://robinlombaert.github.io/ComboCode/ComboCode.cc.modeling.profilers.Density.DustToGas-class.html">DustToGas</a> profilers do not offer any additional functionality at this point, and only inherit from the Profiler class for its base functionality.
+However, the classes are available if any additional functionality is desired for them.

+#### 7. Distribution(Profiler2D)

+#### 8. Drift(Profiler2D)

 ### Iteration with ALI
 Currently iteration is only possible with the ALI radiative-transfer code via the <a href="http://robinlombaert.github.io/ComboCode/ComboCode.cc.modeling.codes.ALI-module.html#runEB_ALI">runEB_ALI method</a>.
 The method follows five steps: